 The two largest for-profit prison companies in the United States – GEO and CoreCivic (previously Corrections Corporation of America) have given more than $10 million to candidates since 1989 and have spent nearly $25 million on lobbying.
 Sentencing policies, such as mandatory minimums and three-strikes laws, resulted in the largest prison population in the world.
 By 2014, the top two companies had revenues of $3.3 billion, nearly double what they made in 2006.

-GEO announced it has been awarded a contract by ICE for the development and operation of a new $110 million, company-owned 1,000-bed Detention Facility to be located in Conroe, Texas.
-Completion is expected in late 2018, and the facility is estimated to generate approximately $44 million in yearly revenues and returns on investment Immigration
+GEO announced it has been awarded a contract by ICE for a new $110 million, private 1,000-bed Detention Facility to be located in Conroe, Texas.
+Completion is expected in late 2018, and the facility is estimated to make about $44 million a year.

 The Prison Policy Initiative's rough estimate, based on poor data, is that the private prison industry costs $3.9 billion and sees profits of $374 million.
-Other big expenses in the prison system are the cost of utilities ($1.7 billion), food ($2.1 billion), construction ($3.3 billion) and health care ($12.3 billion), which are typically contracted out.
+Other big expenses in the prison system are:

-The Justice Department’s inspector general found that privately run prisons were more dangerous than those run by the Bureau Of Prisons (BOP).
-Privately run prisons “confiscated eight times as many contraband cell phones annually on average as the BOP institutions,” and had “higher rates of assaults, both by inmates on other inmates and by inmates on staff."
+The Justice Department’s inspector general found that private prisons were more dangerous than those run by the Bureau Of Prisons (BOP).
+Private prisons had “higher rates of assaults, both by inmates on other inmates and by inmates on staff."

-The Commission on Civil Rights found that for-profit prisons, when compared to other prisons, failed to adhere to detention standards in the following areas: health care, protecting LGBT people from abuse, providing enough good food, and access to legal services.
+The Commission on Civil Rights found that for-profit prisons, when compared to other prisons, failed to follow standards in the following areas:

-Currently, only three states - Illinois, Iowa and New York - have banned the use of private prisons.
-This, however, doesn’t stop federal agencies from putting their facilities in these states.
+Only three states - Illinois, Iowa and New York - have banned the use of private prisons.
+This doesn’t stop federal agencies from putting their facilities in these states.

-About 72% of more than 325,000 immigrant detainees were held in facilities run by many of the same private prison companies that run federal prisons.
-Private companies provide immigrant detention at a lower cost: about $144 per inmate per day, versus $184 in federally run Immigration and Customs Enforcement (ICE) facilities.
+About 72% of more than 325,000 immigrant detainees were held in centers run by many of the same private companies that run federal prisons.
+Private companies provide immigrant detention at a lower cost: about $144 per inmate per day.
+Federally run Immigration and Customs Enforcement (ICE) facilities cost $184 per inmate per day.

-A Center for American Progress analysis of detention placement decisions for lesbian, gay, bisexual, and transgender, or LGBT, immigrants found that although ICE’s automated system gave release as an option in 70% of LGBT intakes because of LGBT people's vulnerability in detention, ICE officers chose to detain LGBT people in 68% of those instances, to meet bed quotas.
-LGBTQ+ Equality
+A Center for American Progress analysis of detention placement decisions for lesbian, gay, bisexual, and transgender, or LGBT, immigrants found that ICE’s automated system gave release as an option in 70% of LGBT intakes because of LGBT people's vulnerability in detention.
+Still, ICE officers chose to detain LGBT people in 68% of those instances, to meet bed quotas.

 ICE requires immigration bonds be paid in full by someone with legal status in the United States.
 If an undocumented person tries to pay someone’s bond, then they, too, will be detained.
 As a result, many undocumented immigrants turn to bail bond agencies.
 In exchange for their freedom, immigrants sign contracts promising to pay Libre, a national bailbondsmen system by Nexus, $420 per month while wearing the company’s GPS devices.
-However, these contracts are increasingly the subject of lawsuits, and face claims of fraud by immigrants.
+However, these contracts are increasingly the subject of lawsuits, and immigrants claim they are being cheated by Libre.

 CIVIC (Community Initiatives for Visiting Immigrants in Confinement) found there were at least 33,126 complaints of sexual and physical abuse against agencies under the Department of Homeland Security between January 2010 and July 2016.
-Of those, officials investigated just 225 of the complaints, or 0.07%, according to the Office of the Inspector General (OIG), which released the figures.
+Of those, officials investigated just 225 of the complaints, or 0.07%, according to the Office of the Inspector General (OIG).
 The OIG did conduct 570 total investigations of sexual and physical abuse, but only 225 arose from a complaint.

-- The Justice Department has re-opened the door to private prisons, rescinded Obama era policy to gradually reduce their role in federal incarceration.
+- The Justice Department has re-opened the door to private prison companies, taking back an Obama policy to gradually reduce their role in federal prisons.

 - In order to enforce "Enforcement of the Immigration Laws to Serve the National Interest" and expand detention for immigrants, given that America's detention system for immigrants has been running at full capacity for some time now, it would require the creation of new detention centers at an estimated cost of $2 billion dollars per year to run and maintain.
 Individuals detained in immigrant detention centers are low custody priorities and are not security risks.
 In 2014, Center for American Progress found that 18 percent are housed in for-profit prisons under contract with ICE, 24 percent are located in facilities owned by state and local governments that exclusively house immigrants for ICE.
 Civic Core stated financial performance in the fourth quarter of 2016 was well above initial forecast due, in large part, to heightened utilization by ICE across the portfolio